 Your process should be to collect data.
 When you hire someone, you hire a person.
 Therefore, you want to create a profile of a person that you want to hire.
 In many cases, you will start with the job, duties, and responsibilities.
 However, you should not stop there.
 Ask yourself: what kind of person will be successful at this job?
 What education, skills, and experience does the person need?
 Then, look for the person.

 When interviewing someone, ask them about education, skills, and experience.
 All of these are very specific things, which is why you can be asking specific questions and getting specific answers.
 This is what you want: a specific person answering unique questions that allow you to make a decision about the fit between the person and the position.
-This is what the hiring process should be like.
+This is what hiring in Canada should be like.

 Too many people have no process and start asking tricky questions, trying to test reactions and response.
 Collect data and make decisions based on data instead of asking tricky questions that don’t really tell you anything about a person.